Why Property Investment is a Great Way to Secure Your Future

 If you already own a property, or multiple, then utilising equity will probably be the best option for you as it will lower the amount you need to finance upfront and can be paid off using the rental returns from the investment property.

 Another option if you’re looking to build towards your retirement is using your Super to invest in property.
-SMSF property investment uses part of your Super Fund to finance a home loan.
+SMSF property investment uses part of your Super Fund to finance an investment loan.
 There are additional rules and regulations that come with this, the primary one being that any property bought using SMSF can not be lived in by yourself or a family member/friend until you have reached retirement age.

 SMSF property investment is a strategy for retirement wealth, so if you’re looking to utilise investment property to grow your current wealth to access immediately, then something like equity or my no or low deposit home loan system is a better choice.